Dreaming381/AclUnity/README.md

 Latios Framework, as well as debug symbols and human-readable assembly text files.

+## Platforms Supported Out-of-the-Box

+The following platforms are supported out-of-the-box with binaries generated via GitHub Actions:

+-   Windows
+-   Mac OS (both x86 and ARM)
+-   Linux (x86 only)
+-   Android (ARM 32-bit and 64-bit)

 ## Adding Platform Support for the Latios Framework

 Disclaimer: I am not very good with DevOps and am pretty happy I even got this